kbardool/CarND-Advanced-Lane-Lines/Writeup-Advanced Lane Finding.md

 <br>
 <br>

 ## Lane Detection Pipeline (single images)
 <br>

-#### 1. Provide an example of a distortion-corrected image.
+### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 <figure>
 <img title="undistorted test4" alt="alt" src="./writeup_images/img_undist_test4.png"  style=" margin:10px 50px; width: 100%" />
 <img title="undistorted test6" alt="alt" src="./writeup_images/img_undist_test6.png"  style=" margin:10px 50px; width: 100%" />
-<figcaption align="center">Example of distortion-correction.
-Left: Original Image &nbsp  Right: Undistorted Image</figcaption>
+<p align="center">Example of distortion-correction.
+Left: Original Image &nbsp  Right: Undistorted Image</p>
 </figure>
 <br>
 <br>

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 A number of thresholding methods were implemented and experimented with in order to select a robust thresholded binary image that will work for most lighting combinations.